Welcome to DS701

 1. Piazza for questions

-2. Github for homeworks, midterm, lectures
+2. Github for homeworks, midterm, lectures.

 3. Gradescope for grading and grade management

-4. Kaggle for the midterm
+4. Kaggle for the midterm challenge

 You should already be signed up for Gradescope (if not, enroll using code sent via welcome email).